Skip to content

 Australian businesses collecting personal information must comply with the Privacy Act 1988 and the Australian Privacy Principles.
 This includes trade businesses that capture customer names, addresses, and phone numbers during intake calls.

-For tradies doing residential work, privacy matters less than for medical or legal fields, but it still matters.
+For tradies doing residential work, privacy still matters.
 Customers share home addresses, security codes, and information about when properties are vacant.
-A data breach exposing this information creates liability and reputational damage.
-As we move into 2026, expect increased scrutiny of how AI systems handle this sensitive information.
+A data breach exposing this creates liability and reputational damage.
+As we move into 2026, expect increased scrutiny of how AI systems handle this sensitive information, so it is worth choosing a provider that is transparent about what it stores and where.

 How quickly can you actually set up an AI answering service?